dazuma/toys/toys/docs/guide.md

 tool, the flags and arguments it takes, and how its description appears in the help screen.

-### Basic Config Syntax
+### Basic Toys Syntax

-The format of a Toys configuration file is a Ruby DSL including directives, methods, and nested blocks.
+The format of a Toys file is a Ruby DSL that includes directives, methods, and nested blocks.
 The actual DSL is specified in the [Toys::DSL::Tool class](https://www.rubydoc.info/gems/toys-core/Toys/DSL/Tool).

 To create a tool, write a `tool` block, giving the tool a name.
 Within the